Online marketing usually consists of SEO, social media marketing, and PPC, and that is what, in short, search engine marketing (SEM) is.

 Moz has also made a name for themselves on YouTube with a channel providing low-budget, but very informative “Whiteboard Fridays” and other popular videos that are actually both educational and entertaining, which is usually hard to fuse.

-As demonstrated by these successful companies who keep growing using the same mode of operation, it really does pay to provide free resources and help.
+As demonstrated by these successful SaaS companies who keep growing using the same mode of operation, it really does pay to provide free resources and help.

 There are many terrific ways to market your product the resource-based way.